sosy-lab/benchexec/contrib/slurm/README.md

     * `--no-home`: Do not bind the home directory
     * `-B {tempdir}:/overlay`: Bind the temporary directory to `/overlay` (must be writeable)
     * `--fusemount  "container:fuse-overlayfs -o lowerdir=/lower -o upperdir=/overlay/upper -o workdir=/overlay/work $HOME"`: mount an overlay filesystem at $HOME, where modifications go in the temp dir but files can be read from the current dir

-    Modifications to the script are necessary if the user on the host and the container differ (due to using $HOME).
-Also, files not under the current directory will not be visible.

 2. Currently, the following parameters are passed to `srun` (calculated from the benchmark's parameters):
    * `-t <hh:mm:ss>` CPU timelimit (generally, SLURM will round up to nearest minute)